Wordplay: Examples

-Many businesses use word play to their advantage by making their business names more memorable.
+Many businesses use wordplay to their advantage by making their business names more memorable.
 This business is located near the United Nations Headquarters and plays on the term UN Peacekeepers.

 This business's sign is written in both English and Hebrew.
-The large character is used to make the ’N’ in Emanuel and the ‘מ’ in עמנואל.
-This is an example of orthographic word play.
+The large character is used to make the 'N' in Emanuel and the 'מ' (cursive form) in עמנואל.
+This is an example of orthographic wordplay.

-Most writers engage in word play to some extent, but certain writers are particularly committed to, or adept at, word play as a major feature of their work.
+Most writers engage in wordplay to some extent, but certain writers are particularly committed to, or adept at, wordplay as a major feature of their work.
 Shakespeare's "quibbles" have made him a noted punster.
 Similarly, P.G.
 Wodehouse was hailed by The Times as a "comic genius recognized in his lifetime as a classic and an old master of farce" for his own acclaimed wordplay.
 James Joyce, author of Ulysses, is another noted word-player.
 For example, in his Finnegans Wake Joyce's phrase "they were yung and easily freudened" clearly implies the more conventional "they were young and easily frightened"; however, the former also makes an apt pun on the names of two famous psychoanalysts, Jung and Freud.

 An epitaph, probably unassigned to any grave, demonstrates use in rhyme.